IBM/cloud-pak/spec/packaging/ibm_cloud_pak/qualification-yaml.md

       * `Operator` - The Operator role of a team that includes the target namespace.

 #### `security.openshift` Prerequisite Section
+This section describes any pre-requisites when running on the Red Hat&reg; OpenShift&reg; Kubernetes distribution.
+This section can be omitted if the Cloud Pak does not support OpenShift.
 * `openshift`- Describes any Red Hat&reg; OpenShift&reg; requirements.
   * `securityContextConstraints` - Block: Describes any SecurityContextConstraints requirements.
     * `name` - String: one of the following pre-defined SecurityContextConstraints names: